Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Abstract

 \section{Abstract}

 The advancement of manufacturing technologies has enabled the integration of more intellectual property (IP) cores on the same system-on-chip (SoC).
 Scalable and high throughput on-chip communication architecture has become a vital component in today's SoCs.
 Diverse technologies such as electrical, wireless, optical, and hybrid are available for on-chip communication with different architectures supporting them.
-Security of the on-chip communication is crucial because exploiting any vulnerability would be a goldmine for an attacker.
+On-chip communication sub-system is shared across all the IPs and continuously used throughout the lifetime of the SoC.
+Therefore, the security of the on-chip communication is crucial because exploiting any vulnerability would be a goldmine for an attacker.
 In this survey, we provide a comprehensive review of threat models, attacks and countermeasures over diverse on-chip communication technologies as well as sophisticated architectures.

 \ccsdesc[500]{Hardware~Network on chip} \ccsdesc[500]{Security and privacy~Hardware security implementation}

 \keywords{network-on-chip security, communication security }

 \settopmatter{printacmref=false} \footnotetextcopyrightpermission[1]{}